 Preheat the oven to 180C/350F/Gas 4/Fan 160C.

-Pop the meat, onions, mushrooms and carrots into a large ovenproof casserole dish. crumble the stock cube (no browning of the meat required for this recipe!!).
+Pop the meat, onions, mushrooms and carrots into a large ovenproof casserole dish and crumble in the stock cube (no browning of the meat required for this recipe!!).
 Pour over the tomato soup.
 Add a generous twist of *black pepper and give everything a good stir.
 Cover the dish with a lid or baking foil and transfer into the oven for 2½ – 3hrs.

 You could use a slow cooker instead if you like – 4 hrs high or 8 hrs on the slow setting.

-Remove from the oven.
-The meat should be nice and tender at this point but just check to make sure.
+Remove the casserole from the oven.
+The meat should be nice and tender at this point, but just check to make sure.
 It shouldn’t need any extra water, but of course, if you find it’s a little thick for your liking, add a drop of boiled water from the kettle.
+Season to taste.

-You can enjoy this beef and tomato casserole with some nice creamy mashed potatoes.
+Additional serving suggestions: Enjoy this beef and tomato casserole with some nice creamy mashed potatoes.
 Boiled *rice works really well with it too.
-I must say, my favourite thing to serve it up with is with sauté potatoes or little roast potatoes – diced potatoes, parboiled for 5 minutes, drained then cooked in hot goose or vegetable oil in the oven – and french green beans as their freshness cuts through the savoury richness of the casserole.
-Mashed carrot and swede and garden peas are a winner with this too!
+I must say, my favourite thing to serve it up with is with sauté potatoes or little roasted potatoes – diced potatoes, parboiled for 5 minutes, drained then cooked in hot goose fat or vegetable oil in the oven – and french green beans, as their freshness cuts through the savoury richness of the casserole.
+Mashed carrot and swede and garden peas are also rather delicious with it!

-*Just check to ensure no gluten containing ingredients or ‘may contain’ or ‘not suitable’ warnings on the pack.
+*Check this product out to ensure no gluten containing ingredients or ‘may contain’ warnings.
 If in doubt leave it out!